altv-crc/.github/profile/README.md

 alt.on('crc-instructional-buttons', handleActions);
 ```

+* Why this event specification?

+This ensures that as you add new functionality, the previous events remain always useable.
+In most cases.

+Users can upgrade to new versions of individual resources and still be able to call those events.

+This ensures backwards compatability as long as the developer chooses to retain it.

+Objects can always add new parameters easily.
+Arrays cannot.

 ## Recommended Infrastructure

 Below is a general mindmap that shows what resources need to exist to create a login flow that leads a player to the eventual game loop.